phax/ph-db/README.md

     * Updated to EclipseLink 2.7.4
     * Updated to MySQLConnector/J 8.0.15
     * Updated to Apache Commons Pool 2.6.1
-    * Updated to Apache Commons DBCP2 2.6.0
+    * Updated to Apache Commons DBCP 2.6.0
     * Updated to H2 1.4.198
 * v6.1.2 - 2018-11-22
     * Updated to EclipseLink 2.7.3